 If feels like a bad joke.

-If you beleive you’re managing calories properly, and exercising regulary, there may be other factors causing you to gain weight.
+If you believe you’re managing calories properly, and exercising regularly, there may be other factors causing you to gain weight while dieting.

 The good news is these slight weight fluctuations are often attributed to temporary water retention, and can be resolved with some simple behavior and eating adjustments.